bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/documentation/old-version-of-index.md

             title_url: >-
                 https://medium.com/star-gazers/a-quick-guide-to-big-o-notation-memoization-tabulation-and-sorting-algorithms-by-example-803ff193c522
           - content: >
-                *Python has a built in help function that let’s you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown”  .*
+                *Python has a built in help function that let's you see a description of the source code without having to navigate to it… "-SickNasty … Autor Unknown"  .*
             actions:
                 - label: View Posts
                   url: >-